IRS Form 6251 Instructions

 Line 7

-If you are filing Form 2555 (Foreign Earned Income), you’ll need to complete a Foreign Earned Income worksheet (see below).
+If you are filing Form 2555 because you have foreign earned income, you’ll need to complete a Foreign Earned Income worksheet (see below).

-If you reported capital gain distributions on Form 1040, Line 7, qualified dividends on Line 3a, or had a gain on both Lines 15 and 16 of Schedule D, you’ll need to complete Part III and enter the amount from Line 40 here.
+If you reported capital gain distributions on Form 1040, Line 7, qualified dividends on Line 3a, or had a gain on both Lines 15 and 16 of Schedule D, then you’ll need to:

 Line 8: Alternative minimum tax foreign tax credit